 - The most inexpensive large diaphragm microphone

-- There is no polar pattern selection pads or filter switches
+- There are no polar pattern selection pads or filter switches

 - Virtually identical to the classic U87